AbraSilver Unveils Promising Gold and Silver Drilling Results at Diablillos Project - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-AbraSilver Resource Corp. announced significant assay results from its Phase V exploration program at the Diablillos project, revealing wide intervals of gold mineralization at Oculto East and substantial silver mineralization at the JAC zone.
-These findings highlight the potential for expanding the project’s mineral resources beyond the current conceptual open pit, reinforcing the company’s strong position in the precious metals industry and its commitment to delivering value through ongoing exploration.
+AbraSilver Resource Corp. has announced promising assay results from its Phase V exploration program at the Diablillos project in Argentina.
+The drilling at Oculto East has revealed significant gold and silver mineralization, including a high-grade interval of 13.81 g/t gold over 8.5 meters.
+These findings indicate a substantial expansion of the mineralized zone beyond the current conceptual open pit, underscoring the project’s growth potential and enhancing the company’s exploration prospects.

 Spark’s Take on TSE:ABRA Stock